diku-dk/lys/README.md

 $ brew install sdl2 sdl2_gfx sdl2_image sdl2_ttf
 ```

+On Windows... well, if you know how, please tell us!

 ## Common keybindings

 These keybindings are common for all lys programs and cannot be